He who goes about as a tale-bearer reveals secrets, therefore do not keep company with one who opens wide his lips. Proverbs 20:19

 23 Gaius, my host and the host of the whole assembly, greets you.
 Erastus, the treasurer of the city, greets you, as does Quartus, our brother.

 24 The grace of our Lord Jesus Christ be with you all!
 Amen.

 25 Now to him who is able to establish you according to my gospel and preaching of Jesus Christ, according to the revelation of the mystery which has been kept secret through long ages, 26 but now is revealed, and by the Scriptures of the prophets, according to the commandment of the eternal God, is made known for obedience of faith to all the nations, 27 to the only wise God, through Jesus Christ, to whom be the glory forever!
 Amen.

-1 Vindicate me Lord, for I have walked in integrity.
+1 Vindicate me, O Lord, for I have walked with integrity.

-I have trusted also in the Lord without wavering.
+I have trusted in the Lord without wavering.

 3 For your loving kindness is before my eyes.

 4 I have not sat with deceitful men,